 Although much online shopping is done at reputable sites like Amazon or eBay, almost anyone can set up an e-commerce site and start selling things, and those merchants collect millions of credit card numbers every year whether or not they’re legit.
 Even honest businesses aren’t always safe: In 2013, Target suffered a data breach in the United States that “affected more than 41 million of the company’s customer payment card accounts,” according to USA Today.

-If you want to take advantage of the convenience of shopping online but don’t want to risk becoming a victim of credit card fraud, then a virtual credit card number might be what you’re looking for.
+If you want to take advantage of the convenience of shopping online but don’t want to risk becoming a victim of credit card fraud, a virtual card number might be the type of credit card you’re looking for.

 On this page: